video creation

 What would your dream business look like?

-So far, you’ve learned what it takes to be an entrepreneur, seen some awesome real-world examples, and even ran your own business in a simulation.
+So far, you’ve learned what it takes to be an entrepreneur, seen some awesome real-world examples, and even managed your own business in a simulation.
 Now it’s time to take it to the next level — your level!

 In this Quest, you’ll get to imagine a business that’s totally YOU — based on your interests, skills, passions, and even problems you’d love to help solve.